pddisense/pdd-website/docs/deploy/monitoring.md

 The Datadog integration does its best to translate the most common metric names into a format suitable for Datadog.
 The `ENVIRONMENT` environment variable is always included as a Datadog tag specifying the current environment in which the server is running, e.g., "devel", "stating" or "production".

+This option is *not* available on the dashboard.

 ## Monitoring errors

 It may happen that a server generates exceptions.